Skip Navigation

 Within each class positive discipline is modeled and used.
 This varies between grade levels and is explained to students by their teachers and administration.
 Parents are informed of the classroom rules and consequences at the beginning of the class or they may speak directly to the teacher.

-All school faculty & staff are responsible for issuing a range of consequences for minor offenses which may include loss of a privilege, a time-out period, loss of recess, discipline or detention slips, etc. Parents are notified by the teacher or administration if the misbehavior persists.
+All school faculty & staff are responsible for issuing a range of consequences for minor offenses which may include loss of a privilege, a time-out period, loss of recess, or lunch detention, etc. Parents are notified by the teacher or administration if the misbehavior persists.
 Parents are asked to come in for a conference if the teacher notices a pattern of misbehavior.
 Good communication is essential for understanding the problem and shaping behavior changes.

 When a child chooses to disregard the rules that have been put in place, it is important that he/she understands that consequences will take place.